 How do I get connected in a Willow South Barrington section community?

 - When we are meeting regularly on the weekends, you can sit in any seating section you desire!
 We have pastors there to meet you and help you get connected.

-- Attend section quick connects after a weekend service to get connected and involved in the community.
+- Attend Section Quick Connects after a weekend service to meet others and get involved in the community.

 How do small groups relate to section communities?

 Many people at Willow are part of a small group—a gathering of friends that meet regularly to grow spiritually and walk alongside one another in good times and bad.
-Small groups often sit together during church as part of the same section community.
-The easiest way to get connected in a small group is by getting to know others near you in a section community.
+Small groups often sit together during church as part of the same Section community.
+One of the easiest ways to get connected in a small group is by getting to know others near you in a Section community.